 The DIPnet Team consists of the original founders and key members who have played a vital role in shaping the network, organizing workshops, and assembling the database.

-As DIPnet's founder Eric developed the idea of a collaborative network of biodiversity researchers while a postdoc in Indonesia and the Philippines.
-His time in the region exposed him to the incredible marine biodiversity at the heart of the Indo-Pacific as well as the dearth of scientific resources in these countries for studying and managing it.
+Eric developed the idea of a collaborative network of biodiversity researchers while a postdoc in Indonesia and the Philippines.
+His time in the region exposed him to the incredible marine biodiversity at the heart of the Indo-Pacific but he learned that the scientific resources available to researchers and managers in these countries are not proportionate to this biodiversity.
 He has a long-standing fascination with marine larval dispersal, and its evolutionary and ecological consequences for marine species.
-He loves sharing this fascination and a general love of evolutionary ecology with his students and anyone else who will listen.
+He loves sharing this fascination with evolutionary biology and ecology with his students and anyone else who will listen.

 Cynthia RiginosUniversity of Queensland